jaibadachiya151002/Data-Driven-Profitability-Customer-Lifetime-Value-Prediction-in-Retail/README.md

 ## 🎯 Final Takeaway

 This project isn’t just about models—it’s a **full-stack customer analytics pipeline** that transforms raw retail data into strategic insight.
 Whether it’s predicting profits, uncovering hidden customer segments, or estimating customer value, this project delivers real-world impact and business intelligence.

+# Also you can check the description.ipynb in this file there are some snippets and working parts of the project